FBOTs and AT2018cow following electron-capture collapse of merged white dwarfs: Population synthesis

 Figures\,\ref{minit}-\ref{ma} show the initial parameters of binaries leading to mergers between ONeMg and CO WDs in our simulations.
 Every point represents a single system in the BPS simulations.
-The figures show that there are different evolutionary paths that can lead to an ONe-CO WD merger, however the dominant channels involve initially compact systems (in blue circles) i.e. the 'inverted channel' and initially wide systems (in green squares) i.e the 'direct' channel.
-For single stars, the initial mass of the progenitor of an ONeMg WD ranges between approximately 6.5-8M$_{\odot}$ according to \texttt{SeBa}.
-This is similar to the range of initial masses in the direct channel where the primary forms the ONeMg WD (majority of green points in Fig.\,\ref{minit}).
-The progenitors of ONeMg WDs in the 'inverted' channel, {\ie}the secondaries denoted in blue, have lower masses as these stars accrete a significant amount of mass from their companion stars.
+There are different evolutionary paths that can lead to an ONe-CO WD merger, however the two dominant channels consist of systems are: 1) the "inverted channel" (in blue circles) consists of systems with small initial semi-latus rectum $ p\equiv a(1-e^2) < 200 R_\odot$ for which the first phase of mass transfer is stable 2) systems in the "direct" channel (in green squares) are initially wider and evolve through a common-envelope phase.
+Typically the ONeMg-WD forms before the companion WD, whereas in the inverted channel the ONeMg WD is formed last (hence the name).
+For single stars, the initial mass of the progenitor of an ONeMg WD ranges between approximately $6.5-8M_{\odot}$ according to \texttt{SeBa}.This is similar to the range of initial masses in the direct channel where the initially most massive star (i.e. primary) forms the ONeMg WD (majority of green points in Fig.\,\ref{minit}).
+The progenitors of ONeMg WDs in the "inverted" channel, i.e., the initially less massive star or secondary, denoted in blue, have lower masses initially as these stars accrete a significant amount of mass from their companion stars.

 In Fig.\,\ref{mwd} we show the final masses of the ONeMg and CO WD that merge according to model $\maa$~and~$\mga$ respectively.
 The masses of the ONeMg WDs are in the range $1.1-1.4M_{\odot}$, while the majority of CO WDs have masses in the range 0.5-0.8M$_{\odot}$.
 As described above it is possible that the ONeMg WD forms before the other WD in the system (channel 'direct'), or it forms afterwards (channel 'inverted').
 In model $\mga$, 48\% of merging ONe-CO DWDs go through the 'direct' channel, whereas for model $\maa$ the fraction goes up to 69\%.
 The masses of the CO WDs in the 'inverted' channel are systematically higher than those of the 'direct' channel.